 The innovation of photography amazed people at the end of the 19th century.
 They took photos of everything.
 The typical conceit of wealthy 19th-century families in the Gilded Age allowed them the luxury of sharing their homes with visitors through photographs.

-The furnishings in many of the rooms seem inconsistent with the wealth of Samuel Cupples.
-Perhaps this inconsistency results from bringing old furnishings from their former home and then mixing them with items purchased for their new home.
-One can only suspect that the Cupples family must have like this eclectic combination because they commissioned the photographers Boehl & Koenig of St. Louis to photograph each of the 42 rooms of the house, including bathrooms!
+The furnishings in many of the original rooms were inconsistent with the wealth of Samuel Cupples, perhaps a result of the family bringing old furnishings from their former home and then mixing them with items purchased for their new home.
+One can only suspect that the Cupples family must have liked this eclectic combination because they commissioned the photographers Boehl & Koenig of St. Louis to photograph each of the 42 rooms of the house, including bathrooms.